 Qualifying as a physiotherapist offers the opportunity to work in a variety of NHS, education, private, voluntary and independent environments.
 Graduates can work in the UK and abroad*.
 Whilst the majority of graduates will work in the clinical field, students graduate with research, leadership and management skills which are welcomed by a large range of employers.

-Upon graduation you are eligible to apply to the Health and Care Professions Council (HCPC) for registration; this is an essential requirement for practicing physiotherapy in the UK.
+Upon graduation you are eligible to apply to the Health and Care Professions Council (HCPC) for registration; this is an essential requirement for practising physiotherapy in the UK.

 In addition to the HCPC you may wish become a member of the Chartered Society of Physiotherapy (CSP) who support physiotherapists during their career through advice, union support and professional development.